NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/gameprog.md

 ## Code video

 ## Group discussion
-Group discussion can be found in the [INSERT DOCUMENT] document.
+Group discussion can be found in the [group-discussion.md](group-discussion.md) document.